tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 ### Procedure

-Participants received energy usage data for two hypothetical families and were tasked with creating action plans to meet specified reduction goals by allocating usage across five appliance categories: heating, cooling, water heating, refrigerator, and and other appliances (e.g., TV, lighting).
+Participants were provided with energy usage data for two hypothetical families and tasked with creating action plans to meet specified energy reduction goals.
+These goals were implementing by allocating usage across five appliance categories: heating, cooling, water heating, refrigerator, and other appliances (e.g., TV, lighting).

-For each family scenario, the participants were shown a table containing the families utility usage from the prior year, alongside the state averages for each appliance category (both prior year usage and state averages are always shown in kWh).
+For each family scenario, participants were shown a table containing the families utility usage from the prior year, alongside the state averages for each appliance category (both prior year usage and state averages are always shown in kWh).
 For each scenario, participants were asked to create two possible action plans to achieve the target reduction in total household energy usage (see
 <a href="#fig-task" class="quarto-xref">Figure 1</a>).
 Depending on
 their reference class condition, the target reduction amount presented either in kilowatt-hours (kWh), as percentages of total household usage, or in U.S. dollars.
 In all conditions, the target reduction was equivalent to a 15% reduction in total household kWh.

+kWh Condition: The target reduction is presented as an absolute number of kilowatt-hours (e.g., “Reduce total energy use by 5965 kWh”).

+Percentage Condition: The target reduction is presented as a percentage of the family’s total previous year’s usage (e.g., “Reduce total energy use by 15%”).

+USD Condition: The target reduction is presented as a monetary value, equivalent to the cost of a 15% reduction in energy use (e.g., “Reduce total energy costs by \$656”).

 <div id="fig-task">

 ![](./assets/images/Smith_10R_Wells_15E.png)

-Figure 1: Example trial in the energy planning task.
-Participants are shown the prior year electricity use of a household, and are tasked with creating a plan for the next year that will meet the energy reduction goal.
-Study 1 manipulates the format of the reduction goal to be either a percentage (15% given as goal reduction), kilowatt hours (5965 kWh given), or USD (\$656)
+Figure 1: Example energy planning task trial.
+Participants saw a table with a family’s previous year electricity usage (here for the Wells family in Colorado) and were asked to allocate energy usage to meet a 15% reduction goal.
+The format of the reduction goal was manipulated to be either a percentage (15% given as goal reduction), kilowatt hours (5965 kWh given), or USD (\$656)

 </div>